pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/nature-of-anti-values.md

 _Hence, evaluating something as a value or an anti-value requires contextual clarity._

-# The nature of threat
+# The nature of potential anti-value
-_Note that I make distinctions between threat, danger and risk._
+**LEXICAL NOTE**

+In the pursuit of values, we must consider potential harm to the pursuit of our values.
+Recognising such a potential is an important to bring to focus all the facts we must prepare against when pursuing a value.
+Threat or danger (both synonyms) refers to the source of potential harm, whereas risk refers to the potential harm itself.
+A potential anti-value is a threat and/or a risk that, if actualised, would contradict one or more values.
+The concept of a potential anti-value distinguishes between threats and/or risks we can and must act against and threats and/or risks we must simply accept as facts, thereby orienting us toward a rational and proactive approach to values.
+Hence, note that something can be a threat or a risk without being a potential anti-value.

+---

-A threat is a potential anti-value.
-Hence, as with anti-values in general, evaluating something as a threat requires contextual clarity.
-For example, consider: is competition for a job a threat, given at least a free or at least semi-free economy?
+As with anti-values in general, evaluating something as a potential anti-value requires contextual clarity.
+For example, consider: is competition for a job a potential anti-value, given at least a free or at least semi-free economy?
 Consider: what values are being contradicted or put in danger by the competition?
 Let us examine.

 ---

 _Examining the above example_...

 Firstly, the job is not yours by right, so no one has a moral claim over it to begin with; such a recognition is based on a fundamental value for freedom in a social context, which is the root of the value of society as such and the basis for a value-oriented economy that makes worthwhile jobs possible.
 Thus, contradicting the fundamental value for freedom in a social context would destroy the overall basis for the job's value to you, namely its value as a means for you to create value and live independently in a free society.
-Hence, sabotaging the autonomy of the competition or devaluing their lives is firmly against more fundamental values, which means such competition cannot be "corrected" for by force or fraud; hence, in this context, the competition is not a threat.
+Hence, sabotaging the autonomy of the competition or devaluing their lives is firmly against more fundamental values, which means such competition cannot be "corrected" for by force or fraud; hence, in this context, the competition is not a potential anti-value.

 Secondly, the essential source of one's capacity for gaining and keeping a job is, in general, competence and a clear alignment with the business-related interests of the employer.
 Furthermore, honesty in trade is the basis of long-range economic potential, which means using fraud as a means to overcome competition serves to degrade and/or destroy reliability of both yourself and the demands of the job market.
 It is akin to stealing to "save money"; in both cases, you act to degrade and/or destroy the basis of the system that creates the value you seek to begin with.
 The principle of non-contradiction in values (see: ["Non-contradiction in values" from _The Nature of Values_ from **Ethics**](https://pranigopu.github.io/philosophy/ethics/nature-of-value.html#non-contradiction-in-values)) means that contradictions in one's pursuit of values degrade and ultimately destroy all values without exception, unless and until one acts to right one's wrongs.

-_In short, job market competition in a free or at least semi-free economy must be seen as a part of a value-oriented system and not as a threat._
+_In short, job market competition in a free or at least semi-free economy must be seen as a part of a value-oriented system and not as a potential ant-value (though in a narrow, delimited context, it may be seen as a threat of sorts)._

 ---